Yes, you actually can make $1,000-2,500 a day doing educational performances in schools, museums, libraries, and arts centers.

 Do that, and you’ve created a monster.

-Because you are now that rare breed who can deliver messages, ideas, and learning in a user-friendly way.
+Because you are now that rare breed that can deliver messages, ideas, and learning in a user-friendly way.

 You’re the sugar that makes the medicine go down.